Lincoln Town Car: Special editions

 In addition to the three standard trims of the Lincoln Town Car, various special edition option packages were produced by Lincoln (excluding dealer-produced versions).

-Jack Nicklaus Signature Series (1992-1997)The Jack Nicklaus Signature Series was a special-edition option package for the Town Car Signature Series that was featured a green exterior with a white top; the interior consisted of white leather with green accents.
-Another version of the package was sold with a white exterior and a standard roof; the interior trim was similar, with white leather seats and green carpets and trim.
+Jack Nicklaus Signature Series (1992–1997)The Jack Nicklaus Signature Series was a special-edition option package for the Town Car Signature Series that featured a green exterior paired with a white vinyl top.
+The interior included white leather seats accented by green piping as well as a Lincoln logo embroidered in green stitching on the seatback.
+Green carpets and floor mats rounded out the cabin's unique color scheme.

+Another version of the package was sold with a white exterior and green vinyl roof; the interior trim was similar, with white leather seats and green carpets and trim.

-Most Jack Nicklaus editions have ornaments and wording on the exterior trimmed in gold including green and gold "Golden Bear" badges on the front fenders.
-Options included on the 1992 to 1997 Jack Nicklaus Signature Series included: Memory Seats with Power Lumbar/Recliner, Leather Seats and Monotone Paint.
+Most Jack Nicklaus editions have gold-trimmed exterior ornamentation, including green and gold "Golden Bear" badges on the front fenders.
+Options included on 1992 through 1997 Jack Nicklaus Signature Series included memory seats with power and monotone paint.

 Regatta Edition (1994)The Regatta Edition was a maritime-themed special-edition option package for the Signature Series, with approximately 1,500 produced.
 The package consisted of White Oxford leather seats (with optional blue seat piping), with regatta blue carpeting; the doors and instrument panel featured matching blue-color trim.

-The package was often paired with a white oxford vinyl carriage roof featuring embroidery on the "C" pillar near the opera windows.
+The package was often paired with a white oxford vinyl carriage roof featuring embroidery on the C-pillar near the opera windows.

 Spinnaker Edition (1995)Replacing the Regatta Edition, the Spinnaker Edition option package featured tri-coat paint, two-toned leather seats, the Spinnaker logo on the floor mats, and 16" spoked aluminum wheels.

 Diamond Anniversary Edition (1996)To commemorate the 75th anniversary of Lincoln in 1996, the division sold a Diamond Anniversary Edition of the Town Car Signature Series (alongside the Continental and Mark VIII).
-Featuring a unique accent stripe, leather seats, wood instrument panel trim, window badging, cellular telephone, power moonroof, JBL audio system, auto electrochromatic dimming mirror with compass, and traction assist, the Diamond Anniversary Edition included nearly every available option on the Lincoln Town Car.
+Featuring a unique accent stripe, leather seats, wood instrument panel trim, window badging, cellular telephone, power moonroof, JBL audio system, auto electro-chromatic dimming mirror with compass, and traction assist, the Diamond Anniversary Edition included nearly every available option on the Lincoln Town Car.

 Cypress Edition (1996)The Cypress Edition of the Signature Series featured Cypress Gold Frost exterior paint, a two-toned leather interior, and red Cypress tree badging.